Skip to main content

 }

-Register keyed services in your DI container so each service gets the correct underlying model deployment:
+Register keyed services in your DI container so each service gets the correct underlying deployment:

 Track the routing distribution in production.
-If your classifier routes fewer than 20% of queries to GPT-4o-mini, either your query mix is genuinely complex or the classifier needs tuning.
-Logging the routing decision alongside the query lets you spot misclassifications quickly.
+If your classifier routes fewer than 30% of queries to nano or mini, either your query mix is genuinely complex or the classifier is being overly cautious.
+Log the routing decision alongside the query tier to spot misclassification patterns quickly.

 Strategy 3: Semantic Caching as IFunctionInvocationFilter